-For MFD that simultaneously scans and prints during copying, the making of one-sided copies from one-sided masters shall be measured unless two-sided copying is the default.
-In this case the default two-sided copying mode shall be measured.
+ADF copy shall be measured only if scanning and printing are simultaneous over some part of the copy operation.
+For ADF equipped MFD that simultaneously scan masters and print copies, the making of one-sided copies from one-sided masters shall be measured unless two-sided copying is the default, in which case default two-sided copying mode shall be measured.
 In either case, one copy shall be made for each master.